Lukas2020-code/TuamAC_Project/README.md

 - ### Trainings Section

-  - This section is to inform the user on what days and at what time there is training for children.
+  - This section is to inform the user on what days and what time there is training for children.
   - It also lists the location where the training will take place with an attached map for easier finding.

 ![Trainings section image](docs/readme-images/trainings-section.png)